What Are Nursing Home Settlements?

 Pretrial Investigation (Discovery)

 Each party will begin collecting evidence that supports their side of the story.
-This can include documents, medical records, witnesses, film and photographs, and using tools like interrogatories and depositions.

 Depending on the case, the plaintiff’s lawyer may choose to begin settlement negotiations informally, or they may issue an official demand letter.
 The defense may choose to make a counteroffer.
 If they do not, the bargaining begins.